matrharr/character-frontend/README.md

 # Character Frontend App
-A frontend app that lists characters pulled from Web APIs
+A frontend app that lists characters pulled from Web APIs.

 # Getting Started

+## VanillaJS
+- Simply open `vanillaJS/index.html` in your browser.

+### ReactJS

-`npm install`
+- `npm install`.
-`npm run start`
+- `npm run start`.
+- Navigate your browser to `localhost:8080`.